nickangtc/nickang-blog-gatsby/content/blog/2017-03-12-general-assembly-singapore-review/index.md

 Most importantly, you reap what you sow (the following quote is shared with us by our instructor, Jeremiah):

-> “A teacher is never a giver of truth; he is a guide, a pointer to the truth that each student must find for himself.” - Bruce Lee
+> A teacher is never a giver of truth; he is a guide, a pointer to the truth that each student must find for himself.
+> <cite>Bruce Lee</cite>

 ### 3\.
 Support outside of class hours